sjentsch/lsjDocs/Ch12/Ch12_Regression_10.rst

 The first kind of unusual observation is an **outlier**.
 The definition of an outlier (in this context) is an observation that is very different from what the regression model predicts.
-An example is shown in :numref:`fig-outlier`.
+An example is shown in :numref:`fig12-24`.
 In practice, we operationalise this concept by saying that an outlier is an observation that has a very large Studentised residual, ε\ :sub:`i`\ :sup:`*`.
 Outliers are interesting: a big outlier *might* correspond to junk data, e.g.,